bitstadium/HockeySDK-Unity-iOS/README.md

 ### Feedback Form

-In order to provide your users with a feedback form, please define the following extern method in your C# script:
+In order to provide your users with a feedback form, just call the following static method:

-	[DllImport("__Internal")]
+	HockeyAppIOS.ShowFeedbackForm();

-	private static extern void HockeyApp_ShowFeedbackListView();
+### Explicitly check for updates

-After that you can show the feedback form as follows:
+Usually, the update check happens everytime the app enters the foreground.
+If you'd like to explicitly trigger this check, please add the following to your code:

-	HockeyApp_ShowFeedbackListView();
+	HockeyAppIOS.CheckForUpdate();

 ## <a name="4"></a>Troubleshooting